17 Essentials for a DIY Margarita Bar

-14. Target Safavieh Bar Cart ($279): No margarita bar is complete without… well, a bar.
+14. Target Falon Modern Glam Bar Cart ($171): No margarita bar is complete without… well, a bar.
 This stylish gold cart is sleek and minimal, so your decor can be the center of attention.
 Dress your bar cart with cocktail fixings and cute accessories, and set out a bowl of chips and salsa so your guests can munch while they make their margs.

-15. Crate & Barrel Del Mar Margarita Glass ($10): Sure, you can technically serve a margarita in any glass you want, but it’s nice to have the option of serving them in traditional margarita glasses.
-Pick up a few of these sturdy ocean-blue beauties in time for your next party.
+15. Crate & Barrel Miguel Margarita Glass ($13): Sure, you can technically serve a margarita in any glass you want, but it's nice to have the option of serving them in traditional margarita glasses.
+Pick up a few of these beauties, made from recycled tequila bottles.

-16. Crate & Barrel Del Mar Pitcher ($30): If you’re going to invest in a set of margarita glasses, you might as well get the matching pitcher to go with them.
-A pitcher made of thick, hand-blown glass like this one will keep your drink cold while also looking beautiful.
+16. Crate & Barrel Ona Pitcher ($30): If you're going to invest in a set of margarita glasses, you might as well a stylish pitcher to go with them.
+A pitcher with a thick rim and an off-center handle like this one will keep your drink cold while also looking beautiful.